n4ru/1vyrain/README.md

 This repo contains the main script and pre-compiled binary files used in the 1vyrain image to flash machines.

 The main link to the ready to go live USB image can be found [here](https://n4ru.it/1vyrain/).
+Requires a 4GB+ USB flash drive.

 If you need to downgrade your ThinkPad to a compatible BIOS version, check out [IVprep](https://github.com/n4ru/IVprep).